liviu-/crosslink-ml-hn/README.md

 # crosslink-ml-hn

+## Overview

-Reddit bot to link to HN discussions for same URL submissions
+Reddit bot to link from /r/machinelearning submissions to to HN discussions for same URL submissions to encourage more discussion/engagement between communities.

+## To-do

+I may or may not add any of these, but just to write down some potential improvements:
+- [ ] Crosslink with /r/statistics and other subreddits
+- [ ] Crosslink from HN (do they even allow bots?)